Why does laundry dried outdoors smell so good?

 The chemistry

 Cotton and linen produce this scent more readily than synthetic fabrics.
 Their cellulose fibers provide a large surface area for UV to interact with absorbed moisture.
-The oxidised compounds produced are polar, which means they form hydrogen bonds with the cotton itself, allowing the scent to persist through folding and storage
+The oxidised compounds produced are polar so they form hydrogen bonds with the cotton, allowing the scent to persist through storage.

-One practical implication from that research: the reaction requires water.
-Laundry hung out already nearly dry is unlikely to develop the same scent profile.
+The reaction requires water.
+Laundry hung out nearly dry is unlikely to develop the same scent profile.
 The moisture is a reactant, and without it the photochemical process has less to work with.

 The microbiology

 The smell of indoor-dried laundry is not simply an absence of the outdoor scent.
 Damp fabric left in an enclosed environment supports bacterial growth.
-Research has implicated Moraxella osloensis, a bacterium common on human skin, in the musty, sour odour that develops when laundry dries slowly indoors or is left sitting wet in a machine.2
+Research has implicated a bacterium common on human skin, Moraxella osloensis, in the musty odour that develops when laundry dries slowly indoors or is left sitting damp in a machine.2

-UV light outdoors kills or suppresses bacteria on the surface of fabric directly.3 Faster drying in wind and sunlight also reduces the window during which bacteria can multiply.
-Both mechanisms likely play a role given the right conditions.
+UV light outdoors can kill or suppress bacteria on the surface of fabric directly.3 Faster drying in wind and sunlight also reduces the window during which bacteria can multiply.
+Given the right conditions, both mechanisms play a role.

-The result: clothesline-dried laundry smells like aldehydes, and it smells less like the bacterial activity it avoided.
+So clothesline-dried laundry smells of aldehydes, and less of the bacterial activity it avoided.

 Not everyone prefers it

-This is a genuine preference, not a failure to appreciate the clothesline.
-It tends to matter most for clothing worn close to the skin, where a familiar, engineered fragrance may feel cleaner than the subtler outdoor aldehydes.
-Bedding and towels are where the clothesline effect tends to be most appreciated, but not by all.
+This preference tends to matter most for clothing worn close to the skin, where a familiar, engineered fragrance may feel cleaner than the subtler outdoor aldehydes.
+Bedding and towels are where the clothesline effect tends to be most appreciated, but again, not by all.

 The pollen issue